WMAG: WMAG

 In 1982, WMFR-FM was purchased by Voyager Communications.
 The facilities were upgraded and the station became WMAG "Magic 99.5" with an adult contemporary format.
+General manager George Francis said, "We looked at the market and saw a hole eight miles wide."
 During the 1980s and early 90s the station's competitors in the adult contemporary format were WWWB and WMQX.
 In later years, "Magic 99.5" began describing its music as "soft rock" and dropped the "Magic" handle in favor of just the call sign.

 Voyager Broadcasting sold WMAG in the early 1990s to what would become AMFM Broadcasting.
 In 1999, San Antonio-based Clear Channel Communications acquired AMFM Broadcasting, including WMAG.
 Its original transmitter site, still used by 1230 WMFR, is visible atop The Radio Building on Main St. in downtown High Point.

 Changes in staff

 At the end of 2009, Bill Flynn ended a 26-year career as WMAG morning host when he moved to 94.5 WPTI.
 After the local classic hits station WTHZ "Majic 94.1" switched to a contemporary Christian format, WMAG added more 1970s and 1980s music in effort to gain some of the former WTHZ listeners.

 Another local radio personality, Rod Davis, lost his job as the co-host on WMAG's morning show, on Wednesday October 26, 2011.
 As a cost-cutting move, Clear Channel Communications announced that it had dismissed some on-air and off-air staff, within that same week, throughout the United States.

 On December 18, 2020, WMAG rebranded as "Mix 99.5".
 In November and December, Mix 99.5 calls itself "The Triad's Christmas Station" playing all Christmas music through Christmas Day.